Culprits of blasphemy to be dealt with iron hands, brought to book: Nisar

 sought through US Embassy in Pakistan in this regard.

-broad consultations on the issue of blasphemy as it has become a
+The Minister also urged the international community to have broad consultations on the issue of blasphemy as it has become a critical matter for the world.
+Social media sites should cooperate to prevent uploading of any blasphemous content, he added.

 At the same time, Ch.
-Nisar asked all Muslims countries to
+Nisar asked all Muslims countries to practice unity against sordid conspiracies against Islam as the matter of blasphemy hurts feelings of all Muslims worldwide.

-“Ridiculing a religion in the name of freedom of expression
+“Ridiculing a religion in the name of freedom of expression should not be allowed,” he said, adding that intelligence agencies were investigating to identify elements involved in blasphemous activities.

-He said eleven people, who posted their comments on the
+He said eleven people, who posted their comments on the blasphemous sites have already been identified and process of their investigation has started.
+Concerned authorities were also in contact with Interpol to interrogate some people abroad.

-The Minister said every option will be used to remove
+The Minister said every option will be used to remove blasphemous material from Facebook and other social media websites

 under the directions of Prime Minister.

-Washington has been given responsibility to speed up efforts to get
+Nisar said a senior officer at Embassy of Pakistan in Washington has been given responsibility to speed up efforts to get required information from Facebook management.

 Besides that, services of prominent and internationally known